 If you think your child might be suffering from depression, please come see us.

-If your teenager is showing signs of depression, please come in to talk to one of our Westchester Health to come in and pediatricians.
-We will meet with you and your child and perform screening tests for signs of depression.
+If your teenager is showing signs of depression, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
+He/she will meet with you and your child and perform screening tests for signs of depression.
 We’ll then evaluate his/her condition, and together, try to determine the cause and severity of the problem.
 If we feel it is needed, we will refer your child to a mental health specialist.
 Rest assured, we will do everything we can to help your child become healthy and happy, physically and emotionally.
 Whenever, wherever you need us, we’re here for you.

 To read Dr. Gomberg’s blog in full, click here.